2020 NAIA Division II men's basketball tournament

 Due to the onset of the COVID-19 pandemic, only a single round of the tournament was completed before it was ultimately cancelled by the NAIA.
 In turn, no champion was crowned.

-The NAIA had pre-determined that this would be the final edition of a separate Division II tournament, planning to consolidate its two divisional tournaments back into a single event for 2021.
+The NAIA had predetermined that this would be the final edition of a separate Division II tournament, planning to consolidate its two divisional tournaments back into a single event for 2021.
 With the cancellation of this event, the 2019 event was the last completed edition of the tournament.

 The completed games of the tournament were played at the Sanford Pentagon in Sioux Falls, South Dakota.